 When an applicant does not meet the established admissions criteria for freshmen but has demonstrated potential for successful college work, he or she may be eligible to be evaluated for admission by the Exceptional Student Admissions Committee.
-This committee consists of a representative from the office of vice chancel lor for academic affairs, the university registrar, the director of admissions and two faculty representatives from the student's prospective area of study.
+This committee consists of a representative from the Office of the Provost, the university registrar, the director of admissions and two faculty representatives from the student's prospective area of study.
 The committee's review of the applicant's academic eligibility will include but not necessarily be limited to standardized tests and past classroom performance.
 Prospective applicants may be required to be interviewed by the committee.